manfredimiraula/remote-dataeng/README.md

 # How-to

-I created an init-script that should bootstrap the environment and packages needed to run the main.py.
+I created an init-script that should bootstrap the environment and packages needed to run the main.py (please consider the code in the "code" folder as the main working prototype).
 This is the main script that creates the ETL pipe, the DB, and generate the plots to answer the questions.
 The steps to use this repo:

 1. git clone this repo in your working directory
 2. within the Terminal use `bash Miniconda3-latest-MacOSX-x86_64.sh` to install MiniConda (you should be in the parent directory with the bash file already present)
 3. inside the /code folder launch `sh init-script.sh` using Terminal.
 This script should initialize the environment and install all the required packages.
 It also runs the main script directly.

 You probably need to answer few interactive questions in the terminal due to conda installation, however, these interactions should be minimal.

+Once the script is loaded, the pipeline is run, the local SQLite DB is created and the reports are saved in the folder "reports".

+The File "Data Analyst Assignment_2.xlsx" can be used to test the pipeline with only two sheets.

 I also provided the Jupyter notebooks I used to do some basic EDA on each table and the full answers, in case something goes wrong with the main script.